Home ยป Recipes ยป Soup

 • Remove husks and clean silks from corn then slice off the kernels

-• In a dutch oven or large pot, add bacon and cook until crispy, remove to a paper towel Set aside.
+• In a Dutch oven or large pot add bacon and cook until crispy.
+Remove to a paper towel.
+Set aside.

 • Add onion and cook 5 minutes until soft, add garlic, and cook another minute or two.
 Add in flour and stir, whisk in chicken broth until combined.
 Add in thyme, potatoes, and corn kernels, (I like to toss in a couple of cobs to simmer in the chowder for added flavor) bring to a low boil, and simmer 15-20 minutes or until potatoes are fork-tender.

-• Once the potatoes are tender, transfer two cups of the soup into an electric blender or food processor and process until you get a thick mixture.
+• Once the potatoes are tender, transfer two cups of the soup into an electric blender or food processor and blend until you get a thick mixture.
 Then stir it back into the pot.

 • Add half n half, honey, 1 cup of cheese, and salt and pepper mix until combined.